 - Another biopsy may be needed if a Pap test, colposcopy, and cervical biopsy show different results.

-- Women with human immunodeficiency virus (HIV) have a higher chance of developing cervical cancer.
-A colposcopy is usually recommended for women with HIV and an abnormal Pap test.
+- Women with HIV have a higher chance of getting cervical cancer.
+A colposcopy is usually advised for women with HIV and an abnormal Pap test.

 Other Works Consulted

 - Chernecky CC, Berger BJ (2008).
 Laboratory Tests and Diagnostic Procedures, 5th ed.
 St. Louis: Saunders.

 - Fischbach FT, Dunning MB III, eds.
 (2009).
 Manual of Laboratory and Diagnostic Tests, 8th ed.
 Philadelphia: Lippincott Williams and Wilkins.